 Figure 9.
-Customer Engagement Channels in Use
+Customer-engagement channels in use

-Please indicate if your organization provides customer service through any of the following channels today?
-(Percent of respondents, organizations with <100 employees)
+Please indicate if your organisation provides customer service via any of the following channels today?
+(Percentage of respondents, organisations with <100 employees)

-It is worth noting, and not surprising, that SMBs are much less likely to provide some of these channels of engagement than their midmarket and enterprise counterparts.
-This includes online chat (53% versus 73%), an online help center (53% vs. 82%), hosting an online community (35% vs. 53%), and webforms (47% vs. 70%).
+It is worth noting, and not surprising, that SMBs are much less likely to provide some of these channels of engagement than their mid-market and enterprise counterparts.
+This includes online chat (53% versus 73%), an online Help Centre (53% vs 82%), hosting an online community (35% vs 53%) and web forms (47% vs 70%).